ngoctuhan/Basic-skill-for-dev/README.md

     - How to run a image through a container from command line or from docker-compose.yml
 - Jenskin:
     - Introduce CI/CI
-    - Practice CI/CD with Linux Sever & Jenskin % Gitlab for reality python project.
+    - Practice CI/CD with Linux Sever & Jenskin combine with Gitlab to implement reality python project.

 - Balance loading with nginx
     - Practice balance loading with nginx for a web api server.